Gordon Murray: McLaren: 1987–1991

 In 1986, Murray received an offer from Ron Dennis to join McLaren as Technical Director, taking over the role formerly held by John Barnard.
 Murray brought his Brabham experience to the McLaren design team, led by Chief Designer Steve Nichols.
 The 1988 MP4/4 car, with a Honda turbo-powered engine, won 15 of the season's 16 Grands Prix, and gave Ayrton Senna his first Drivers' Championship.
 In the Constructors' Championship, McLaren's points score of 199 was at that time an all-time high.
-Murray also oversaw the design of the naturally-aspirated engined 1989 MP4/5 and 1990 MP4/5B with lead designer Neil Oatley.
+Murray also oversaw the design of the naturally-aspirated engined 1989 MP4/5 and 1990 MP4/5B with Chief Designer Neil Oatley.
 The MP4/5 and MP4/5B won the driver's and constructor's championships in both years.
 Over the period 1988–91, the McLaren team won four consecutive Constructors' and Drivers' Championships: Alain Prost won the Drivers' Championship in 1989, while Senna won further Drivers' Championships in 1990 and 1991.